helkey/url-shorten/README.md

 Containers have become a popular for server configuration, ensuring consistency between development and release cycles, and between local testing and cloud-based deployment.
 Docker is a container solution often used to provide platform independence and ease of managing resources.
+For example, Google GKE only supports applications in Docker containers.

 The server software for this project consists of a single Go binary per instance.
 The Go language packages all dependencies into a single executable, and seems like an adequate solution for this URL shortening application without adding